kdschmidt1/Sail_Instrument/Readme.md

 LEE = LEF * HEL / STW^2

 With LEF being a boat specific factor from within (0,20).
 Heel could be measured but here it is interpolated from the heel polar in `heel.json`.
 As the boat speed polar it contains an interpolation table to map TWA/TWS to heel angle HEL.

 ## Laylines

 To understand the technical background of the laylines one has first to have an understanding of the terms VMG and VMC.

-- **VMG** - _Velocity Made Good against wind_ is defined as `VMG = boatspeed * cos(TWA)` boatspeed vector projected onto true wind direction
+- **VMG** - _Velocity Made Good against
+  wind_ is defined as `VMG = boatspeed * cos(TWA)` boatspeed vector projected onto true wind direction
-- **VMC** - _Velocity Made good on Course_ is defined as `VMC = boatspeed * cos(BRG-HDG)` boatspeed vector projected onto direction to waypoint
+- **VMC** - _Velocity Made good on
+  Course_ is defined as `VMC = boatspeed * cos(BRG-HDG)` boatspeed vector projected onto direction to waypoint

 Unfortunately there is a lot of confusion on these two terms and also most of the commercial products are mixing the two items and indicate VMG but actually showing VMC (and so does AvNav).

 The laylines are computed from the `beat_angle` and `run_angle` vectors in the polar file, which contain a mapping of TWS to TWA for maximum VMG.
 As a result the laylines show the optimal TWA to travel upwind in general, but not the optimal TWA to get towards the waypoint.
 Optionally it is possible to calculate the laylines from the STW matrix.

 ![VMC](Images/vmc.png)

 From the `STW` matrix in the polar data, which is a mapping of TWS and TWA to STW, one can calculate the optimal TWA such that VMC is maximised, the optimal TWA that gets you fasted towards the waypoint.
 The plugin calculates this optimal TWA from the polar data and displays it as a blue line along with the laylines.

-These calculations require numpy and scipy.
-Both are automatically installed using the debian-package of the plugin.
+These calculations require `numpy` and `scipy`.
+Both are automatically installed using the Debian-Package of the plugin.